COVID-19 DORSCON Orange and Red guide

 Speculations aside, we’ve got high hopes for our country to effectively fight and eradicate the disease just as we did previous pandemics like SARS and H1N1.

-As of 17th Feb 2020 noon,19 people have successfully recovered, more than 50 are recovering well, and no local deaths have been reported.
-We’re actually doing well in tackling the spread of the COVID-19 virus.
+We’re actually relatively well in tackling the spread of the COVID-19 virus.
 So while we take extra precautions in our daily life, it’s also very important to remember that eventually we’ll recover from this, just like we did SARS and many other diseases before that.

 Check out our other COVID-19 related articles below: